hjhuney/An-Intro-to-Scala/README.md

 ## Get Keys and Values

 Finally, let's take a look at how to grab at the keys and values.
 This is simple.
-The method for keys is ".keys" and the method for values is ".values".
+The method for keys is ".keys".

 *input*

 ```
-animals_map.
+animals_map.keys
 ```

 *output*